bl4ck5un/mbedtls-SGX/README.md

 # Usage

-mbedtls-SGX is implemented as an enclave library (see [SDK documentation](https://software.intel.com/sites/products/sgx-sdk-users-guide-windows/Default.htm) for terminologies.
+mbedtls-SGX is implemented as an enclave library (see [SDK documentation](https://software.intel.com/sites/products/sgx-sdk-users-guide-windows/Default.htm) for terminologies).
 To use it, you'll first need a working SGX application (i.e. an application and an enclave). **mbedtls-SGX is only meant to be used in an enclave, not in a untrusted application**.

 Suppose you've got an SGX application ready, take following steps to use mbedtls-SGX: